-The detail you get in follow-up questions will be a key part of the marketing changes you do and do not make for your company.
+The detail you obtain in follow-up questions will be a key part of the marketing changes you do and do not make for your company.
 That much is clear.
-But the numeric score you get after doing a little basic math is intensely powerful.
-It’s a benchmarkable number you can use, year after year, to track your progress.
-And, you can even use that number to compare your success with the success of your competitors.
+But the numeric score you obtain after doing a little basic maths is intensely powerful.
+It’s a benchmarkable number that you can use year after year to track your progress.
+And you can even use that number to compare your success with the success of your competitors.

 NPS®, Net Promoter® & Net Promoter® Score are registered trademarks of Satmetrix Systems, Inc., Bain & Company and Fred Reichheld.

 Do you want to know what your customers are saying about you?
 Customer satisfaction surveys can help you find out what people think of your company, obtain feedback about customer service, and more.Visit Page